 Ultimately, your lender’s main consideration is whether or not you will make your loan payments on time, every time.
 Your loan application should, both through financial documents and through your written statements, paint the best possible picture of your future ability to repay the loan.

-If you do your research, stay organized, and can clearly and concisely convey this information to lenders through your loan application, your chances of being quickly matched with the a loan to meet your business needs is tremendously greater.
+If you do your research, stay organized, and can clearly and concisely convey this information to lenders through your loan application, your chances of being quickly matched with a loan to meet your business needs is tremendously greater.